huggingface/blog/gemma.md

 print(outputs[0]["generated_text"][len(prompt):])
 ```

-> `Avast, me heartie, I be Hook, a pirate of the highest order.
-Prepare for a tale of sweltering battles and treacherous waters!`
+> `Avast me, me hearty.
+I am a pirate of the high seas, ready to pillage and plunder.
+Prepare for a tale of adventure and booty!`
 >

 A couple of details about the snippet: